Egyptian Labour Corps

-The Egyptian Labour Corps (also known as the ELC or Labour Corps) was a group of Egyptian labourers who worked for the British Army in Egypt during the First World War.
+The Egyptian Labour Corps (فيلق العمل المصري; also known as the ELC or Labour Corps) was a group of Egyptian labourers who worked for the British Army in Egypt during the First World War.
 Around half a million men were recruited into the corps between 1914 and 1918.
-It was formed from Egyptian Fellahin from Upper Egypt.
+It was formed from Egyptian fellahin from Upper Egypt.
+The duties of the labourers in the corps focused on hard labor and logistical work to support the British forces during the war.

 Historical context

+War art by James McBey, 1918.
+In Tripoli, Lebanon, an Indian Army soldier stands in front of piles of petrol canisters; men of the ELC collect and stack them.

 Egypt had historically been part of the Ottoman Empire for hundreds of years.
 However, starting in the late nineteenth century, British influence in the country began to expand as the Sultans of Egypt proved increasingly incapable of managing the country's financial affairs and start to borrow heavily from foreign financiers, including British businessmen.
 Eventually, the British conquered Egypt and established a protectorate over the country, bringing Egypt (de facto) into the British Empire.
 As part of this protectorate, the British promised to defend Egypt from Ottoman, African and European incursions and never to request their aid in future conflicts.
 However, the British quickly realised that they desperately needed the support of Egyptian labour in a land which was so inhospitable to Europeans, and so started to recruit labourers among the Egyptian populace.